A great visual merchandising resume is your first shot at showing off what you can do - and what you care about - to the people who matter.

 - Under each job, use bullet points to describe your key responsibilities and accomplishments.

-- Focus on achievements that demonstrate your impact, such as increasing sales, improving store layouts, or creating successful marketing campaigns.
+- Focus on achievements in resume that demonstrate your impact, such as increasing sales, improving store layouts, or creating successful marketing campaigns.

 Conclusion

 A great visual merchandising resume is a blend of creativity, experience, and professionalism.
-By following the tips in this guide, you can create a document that not only showcases your skills but also reflects your passion for the industry.
+By following the tips in this guide, you can create a document that not only showcases your skills but also reflects your passion for the industry and explains why you want to work here.

 Remember to tailor your application to each position, keep it concise, and focus on demonstrating your most relevant experience and achievements.